CrisArmas/libft/README.md

 # libft
-My libft
-First project of the 42cursus after the "Piscine"
+My first project during the 42cursus after the "Piscine"